EttusResearch/uhd/host/docs/build.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Setup the library path (Mac OS X)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Make sure that libuhd.dylib is in your DYLD_LIBRARY_PATH
+Make sure that libuhd.dylib is in your DYLD_LIBRARY_PATH.

 ------------------------------------------------------------------------
 Build Instructions (Windows)
 ------------------------------------------------------------------------

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Generate the project with cmake
+Generate the project with CMake
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-* Open the cmake gui program.
+* Open the cmake-gui program.
 * Set the path to the source code: <uhd-repo-path>/host
 * Set the path to the build directory: <uhd-repo-path>/host/build
 * Make sure that the paths do not contain spaces.
-* Click configure and select the MSVC compiler.
+* Click "Configure" and select "Microsoft Visual Studio 10".
-* Set the build variables and click configure again.
+* Set the build variables and click "Configure" again.
-* Click generate and a project file will be created in the build directory.
+* Click "Generate", and a project file will be created in the build directory.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-LibUSB cmake notes
+LibUSB CMake notes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-On Windows, cmake does not have the advantage of pkg-config, so we must manually tell cmake how to locate the LibUSB header and lib.
+On Windows, CMake does not have the advantage of pkg-config, so we must manually tell CMake how to locate the LibUSB header and lib.

-* From the cmake gui, select "Advanded View"
+* From the CMake GUI, select "Advanced View".
 * Set LIBUSB_INCLUDE_DIRS to the directory with "libusb.h".
 * Set LIBUSB_LIBRARIES to the full path for "libusb-1.0.lib".

   * Recommend the static libusb-1.0.lib to simplify runtime dependencies.

-* Check the box to enable USB support, click configure and generate.
+* Check the box to enable USB support, click "Configure" and "Generate".

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Build the project in MSVC